German written and oral communication skills at an advanced level.

 - Learning Outcomes

-- Upon successful completion of GERM 334, students will have advanced to level C1 of
+- Upon successful completion of GERM 334, students will have advanced to level B2 of

 the Common European Framework of Reference for Languages and will be able to:

-- Present clear, detailed descriptions of complex subjects
+- write clear, detailed texts on a wide range of subjects